-Common applications include surgical tools and medical equipment, automotive applications, the food industry.
+Common applications include surgical tools and medical equipment, automotive applications, and the food industry.
 Typically, stainless steel is a popular choice in clean environments.

-Between hot and cold rolled steel, hot rolled steel is the easier to make, shape and form.
+Between hot and cold rolled steel, hot rolled steel is easier to make, shape and form.
 Hot rolling is a mill process where steel is rolled at a high temperature, typically over 900 degrees Celsius as this is above the materials recrystallisation temperature.

 When steel reaches temperatures above recrystallisation, this makes the material easier to form and to work with.

 To begin the process, manufacturers of sheet metal start with a large rectangular length of metal called a billet.
 This is heated before being flattened into a large roll where, while being kept at a high temperature, it is run through a number of rollers until it has achieved the desired finish.
 For sheet metal the rolled steel is then spun into coils before being left to cool at room temperature, this is known as normalising, which means freeing it from internal stresses which may come about from work-hardening or quenching processes.

 As hot rolled steel cools it shrinks slightly which results in less control over the size and shape of its final form.

 Hot-rolled steel is a common choice when tight tolerances are not critically important and where the price is of higher priority than precision.
 It is commonly used in structural applications within construction, pipes and tubes, railroad tracks and chassis components in the automotive industry.

 Cold-rolled steel starts out with a similar set of processes to Hot Rolled Steel, being heated to extremely high temperatures before being left to cool at room temperature – however, with cold-rolled steel, it is processed further in cold reduction mills by being rolled again, below its recrystallisation temperature.